hellas-ai/gate/CONTRIBUTING.md

     - If you are writing Tauri commands and they expect Result<String, String>, implement `Into<String>` for our errors

 # Visibility
-- We should think carefully about the visibility
+- We should think carefully about the visibility of all the code we write.
+Overuse of `pub` makes the library API enormous and brittle, not to mention slows compiling/linking.
+- If code is strictly heirachical, we can avoid making anything `pub` other than top-level crate exports.
+If not, we can use e.g `pub(crate)`

 # When embarking on a task
 - Read ALL relevant information BEFORE starting to code.
 This includes the planning stage as well as implementation itself.